flowdy/FlowgencyTM/README.md

 Contact and support
 -------------------

-    flowgencytm-dev at mailbox. org
+    flowgencytm-dev at humanetasking.net

-(Address split up for the sake of spam protection.
-Just glue it together and apply the "@" sign replacing "at".)
+                  # ^^ --> "@"
+                  # remove spaces

-Please note: FlowgencyTM is alpha.
+Please note: FlowgencyTM is beta.
 For me as the developer, support is rather to make the software better than to support you individually.
 But I'll do what my time permits.

 <a id="license"></a>
 Copyleft and License
 --------------------

-Copyright (C) 2012, 2013, 2014, 2015 Florian Heß
+Copyright (C) 2012, 2013, 2014, 2015, 2016 Florian Heß

 FlowgencyTM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by